ethereum-optimism/asterisc/README.md

 - `Zifencei`: `FENCE.I` no-op: No need for `FENCE.I`
 - `Zicsr`: no-op: some support for Control-and-status registers may come later though.
 - `Ztso`: no-op: no need for Total Store Ordering
-- other: abort on unrecognized instructions
+- other: revert with error code on unrecognized instructions

+Where necessary, the non-supported operations are no-ops that allow execution of the standard Go runtime, with disabled GC.

 ## Contributing